CBD vs CBG : A Comprehensive Breakdown

 Recent research has shown that CBG could be a more efficient pain reliever than THC, as it is believed to interact with the two cannabinoid receptors (CB1 and CB2) of our endocannabinoid system.

-These receptors manage inflammation levels and heat sensitivity, making it an ideal pain relief option for many patients in need.
-Additionally, promising studies have also indicated that this compound may possess antidepressant, anti cancerous, and antibacterial properties too!
+These receptors manage swelling levels and heat sensitivity, making it an ideal pain relief option for many patients in need.
+Additionally, promising studies have also indicated that this compound may possess mood balancing and antibacterial properties too!

 What is CBD?